-- Never leave young children or animals alone with your new baby. - Be sure that your baby's nose is not covered and always free to breathe. - Never leave pillows, toys, balloons, string, or plastic bags in your baby's crib. - Crib bumpers should be made of heavy plastic or fabric and tightly tied to the crib. - Never leave your baby alone on a table, bed or counter top.
+- Never leave young children or animals alone with your new baby. - Be sure that your baby's nose is not covered and always free to breathe. - Never leave pillows, toys, balloons, string, or plastic bags in your baby's crib. - Never leave your baby alone on a table, bed or counter top.
 Not even for a second!
-Even if your baby has not rolled over yet, keep in mind that the first time your baby rolls over may be just the time you left him or her alone. - Have all the supplies you need in order to change or bathe your baby at reach so that you are not tempted to leave the baby's side. - If you bathe or shower with your baby, be extra careful as a baby's body will become very slippery.
-Take extra care in getting out of a tub or shower while holding the baby. - Keep the phone number for poison control and other emergency numbers handy. - Never shake or hit your baby.
+Even if your baby has not rolled over yet, keep in mind that the first time your baby rolls over may be just the time you left him or her alone.

-- When using a babysitter, make sure you trust the person you leave the baby with.
+- Have all the supplies you need in order to change or bathe your baby at reach so that you are not tempted to leave the baby's side. - If you bathe or shower with your baby, be extra careful as a baby's body will become very slippery.
+Take extra care in getting out of a tub or shower while holding the baby. - Keep the phone number for poison control and other emergency numbers handy. - Never shake or hit your baby. - When using a babysitter, make sure you trust the person you leave the baby with.
 Be sure the sitter knows where to reach you.
 Review safety rules with your babysitter. - When the baby is crawling or sitting up remember to keep pins, buttons, beads and other small or sharp objects out of your baby's reach. - Keep cleaning supplies, medicines and plants out of your baby's reach. - Cover electrical outlets, protect sharp corners of tables, take out of reach all the things that can be broken or hurt the baby, put latches on cabinets and windows, unplug irons, beware of toilet lids being opened by toddlers and add gates to stairs. - Use high chairs that securely strap young children in.